How to test your C# Web API

 Using a real token link

 The first option is to not touch anything and to authenticate the test user before firing an HTTP request to the application.
 Once the token is generated it can be put aside, so you don't have to generate a token for each test case.
 I'm not a big fan of this method because it slows down the execution of the tests, and more importantly, these integration tests are not responsible to test the authentication nor the authorization behavior of your application.
-You can have a handful of tests for this, but not it shouldn't intrude in every test case.
+You can have a handful of tests for this, but it shouldn't intrude in every test case.

 AllowAnonymousFilter link